christianlanx/Watchdog-Home-Security-System/README.md

 - Clone this repository to your local workspace.
 - Using [Balena CLI](https://www.balena.io/docs/reference/cli/), push the code with `balena push <application-name>`
 - See the magic happening, your device is getting updated 🌟Over-The-Air🌟!

-### Attribution

-- This is a code made by David Tischler from balena during the IoT Happy Hour using this code from pypi [https://pypi.org/project/RPi.bme280/](https://pypi.org/project/RPi.bme280/)
-- This code has been presented at the PyDay Barcelona 2020.